AJWest22/MS3/README.md

 ## **Code Features**

-Several code features include the if statements, that are used to display and hide certain webpages, for example the edit_review page cannot be seen unless a user is logged in.
+Code features on this site include the if statements, a navbar, , that are used to display and hide certain webpages, for example the edit_review page cannot be seen unless a user is logged in.
 They are also used to check if a username and/or password is right, and dictate the appropriate action if something turns out to be false.

 For loops {{% for genres in genres2 %}} are used to display information on the server on theto the site.
 This is done by looping through the data and then displaying onto the site.
 The for loops were used for this as when user add reviews or edit or delete them, the for loops can loop through the new data in the database, and updates itself across the site.